Low-redundancy Distillation for Continual Learning: Experiments

 \subsection{Experimental Results}

-\paragraph{Class-IL and Task-IL settings with low buffer size} Table~\ref{tab:accuracy} presents the average accuracy of all tasks after training, providing a comprehensive comparison of the proposed method with other existing methods.
-The results demonstrate that the proposed method achieves superior performance across different experimental settings.
-Notably, when considering a small buffer size, our method exhibits remarkable superiority over all other existing methods.
-In Class-IL, \method achieves 70.16\% and 17.68\% accuracies on S-CIFAR-10 and S-Tiny-ImageNet datasets with 200 buffer sizes, outperforming the second-best methods by 3.5\% and 0.6\%, respectively.
+\paragraph{Buffer-based Settings} Tab.~\ref{tab:s-cifar10} and Tab.~\ref{tab:s-tiny-imagenet} present the ACC of all tasks after training.
+The results demonstrate that \method achieves superior performance across different experimental settings.
+In Class-IL, \method outperforms the second-best method by up to 3.8\%.
+Conventional rehearsal-based methods predominantly depend on replay samples to retain knowledge from previous tasks.
+Conversely, our method utilizes low-redundancy distillation to decouple task-specific knowledge, allowing \method to achieve superior performance.

-\paragraph{Class-IL and Task-IL settings without buffer} The results, as illustrated in Figure~\ref{fig:combined}, present the average accuracy across all tasks following training.
-In contrast to the conventional practice of preserving certain weights unchanged, our method intelligently adapts and updates crucial weights based on the evolving learning process.
-This adaptive method allows our method to continually optimize performance, resulting in superior outcomes across diverse experimental scenarios.
-In Class-IL, our method surpasses the suboptimal method in average accuracy on S-CIFAR-10 and S-Tiny-ImageNet datasets by 8.8\% and 6.5\%, respectively.
+\paragraph{Buffer-free Settings.} The results, as illustrated in Fig.~\ref{fig:combined}, present the ACC across all tasks following training.
+Traditional regularization-based methods calculate parameter importance based on prior tasks and maintain these critical parameters unaltered.
+However, as new tasks arrive, the significance of these parameters evolves.
+In contrast, \method adapts and updates critical parameters during the learning process, continuously optimizing performance and achieving superior results across various scenarios.
+In Class-IL, our method surpasses the suboptimal method in ACC on S-CIFAR-10 and S-Tiny-ImageNet datasets by 8.8\% and 6.5\%, respectively.